Skip to content

 Method Signature

-// Sets a non-right-fuzzy-match condition for the specified field
+// Sets the non-right-fuzzy match condition for the specified field

 notLikeLeft(R column, Object val)

-// Sets a non-right-fuzzy-match condition for the specified field based on a condition
+// Sets the non-right-fuzzy match condition for the specified field based on a condition

 notLikeLeft(boolean condition, R column, Object val)